 Discussion sections: The main purpose of the discussion section is to get guided help on problem-solving.
 To get the most out of section, come prepared with specific questions on concepts, problems, and reading material that you find most challenging.
-The two TA's for your course, Jared Rigoli and David Grigg, are both accomplished and experienced.
+The two TA's for your course, Julie Alderson and Eileen Burke, are both accomplished and experienced.
 They may choose to run their discussion sections differently, but both will be valuable to you in better understanding the course material.
 Worksheets, class discussion and going over suggested and assigned homework all are possibilities.
-There are no quizzes planned at the current time.
+A portion of your grade will be determined by short quizzes that will be given at the end of class.
+These quizzes are designed to ensure that you understand the key concepts discussed in class and to help us identify trouble areas that require additional discussion.